geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 * If maven has trouble downloading any jar; you can try again by selecting :menuselection:`Project --> Update All Maven Dependencies`.

-  If it really cannot connect you will need to switch to 8-SNAPSHOT and add the following snap shot repository.
+  If it really cannot connect you will need to switch to |version|-SNAPSHOT and add the following snap shot repository.

   .. literalinclude:: artifacts/pom2.xml